ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

 - `disabled`: [optional] JS code to calculate the error state of the attribute.
 Syntax is the same as `hidden`.
 You can set it permanently to `true`.
 - `error`: [optional] JS code to calculate the error state of the attribute.
 Syntax is the same as `hidden`, but you may return string instead of boolean.
 - `component`: in development
+- `noBinding`: [optional] if true, no binding button will be shown for this attribute
 - `onChange`: [optional] Script, that will be called, when value of attribute will be changed.
 Example:
 ```
 onChange: async (field, data, changeData, socket) => {